xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 ## To Coerce or Not to Coerce

-In case you haven't gotten this message yet, it sure appears that TINY and KISS will  probably  _NOT_  be strongly typed languages, since I've allowed for  automatic  mixing  and conversion of just about any type.
+In case you haven't gotten this message yet, it sure appears that TINY and KISS will  probably  _not_  be strongly typed languages, since I've allowed for  automatic  mixing  and conversion of just about any type.
 Which brings up the next issue: